 Now they have added templates so the idea of being able to use PP and UABB together has gone.

 The templates themselves are done well and are practical.
 Also they’ve not increased the plugin load which is presently a 3rd of UABB’s, but I would have preferred they had created another plugin for this.
-(Update 28th Now 2016 UABB 1.3 is no longer slower than PowerPack potential faster).
+(Update 28th Now 2016 UABB 1.3 is no longer slower than PowerPack.
+It is faster).

 Power Pack is amazing tool for designers.
 Sure, this is a new business that may make some mistakes, but is likely to more than make up for it in relentless community help, generosity and inventiveness.
 I am a fan of Puneet and his sensibility.